-What has worked well?
+• What has worked well?

 The creation of wildflower and plant areas has been a success, especially as it has proved attractive to residents in addition to helping biodiversity.
-Also, there have been some cost savings through the reduction in mowing.
+Creating a new "woodland walk" around the Gleblands field which focuses on keeping the natural habitat unchanged has improved not only resident services but has increased biodiversity and is encouraging an array of species to flourish.
+Additionally, the reduction in mowing frequency continues to help financially.

-What have the barriers been?
+• What have the barriers been?

-Lack of expertise to identify changes needed or best practice.
+Lack of expertise to identify changes needed or best practice continues to be a challenge.